dev1virtuoso/eliza-ctss/README.md

 ```

 4. Start CTSS by typing `runctss`
-5. Use another Terminal window to start your telnet client and connect to localhost port 7094.
+5. Use another terminal window to start your telnet client and connect to localhost port 7094.
 For
 the command line client you can type `telnet 0 7094`.
 6. In the telnet session, type `login sysdev` and give the password `system`
 7. The screen should now look something like